 - Product Optimization Process (9) – These are the skills to rapidly improve and refine existing products especially with optimization techniques and A/B testing.

-- Product Evangelism Skills (9) – How effectively is the product owner sharing the vision for the product and motivating the full product team as well as the various stakeholders and others in the company that must contribute to the product in one way or another?
+- Product Evangelism Skills (9) – How effectively is the product manager sharing the vision for the product and motivating the full product team as well as the various stakeholders and others in the company that must contribute to the product in one way or another?

-Once you have defined the importance rating for each of these dimensions, you can now assess each product owner as to where they are in terms of each of these dimensions, and therefore identify any gaps.
+Once you have defined the importance rating for each of these dimensions, you can now assess each product manager as to where they are in terms of each of these dimensions, and therefore identify any gaps.

 For the development plan section, try to focus on the top 3 areas.
 After progressing on these, the employee can move on to the next most important areas.

-Also, once an employee has successfully closed the gaps, it is an ideal time to show them how the dimensions and the importance ratings move for the next position (or for other types of positions), and they can set about developing and demonstrating the skills necessary for a promotion.
+Also, once an employee has successfully closed the gaps, it is an ideal time to show them how the dimensions and the importance ratings move for the next level position (or for other types of positions), and they can set about developing and demonstrating the skills necessary for a promotion.

-Be sure to sit down with each product owner no less than once a month to discuss progress on the development plan components and to adjust the skill level.
+Be sure to sit down with each product manager no less than once a month to discuss progress on the development plan components and to adjust the skill level.
 Especially strong people managers discuss this topic weekly.